 Natural and Beneficial Functions of the Floodplain

-Natural flood and erosion control: Providing flood storage and conveyance, reduce flood velocity, controls erosion of beach front structures; Water quality: Filters nutrients and impurities from runoff.
-Ground water recharge: Reduces frequency and duration of surface flow; Biological resources: Supports high rate of plant growth, provides breeding and feeding grounds for wildlife and enhances water flow habitat; Societal resources: Provides open space and aesthetic pleasures, and in areas of scientific study, provides opportunities for environmental research.
+Natural flood and erosion control: Providing flood storage and conveyance, reducing flood velocity, controlling erosion of beachfront structures; Water quality: Filters nutrients and impurities from runoff.
+Groundwater recharge: Reduces frequency and duration of surface flow; Biological resources: Supports high rate of plant growth, provides breeding and feeding grounds for wildlife, and enhances water flow habitat; Societal resources: Provides open space and aesthetic pleasures, and in areas of scientific study, provides opportunities for environmental research.

 Local Flood Hazard

-Flooding in St. Lucie County is caused by heavy rainfall that occurs in short periods of time, common during summer thunderstorms.
-However, the greatest flood threats come from the excessive amounts of rainfall that accompany coastal storms, tropical storms and hurricanes.
+Flooding in St. Lucie County is caused by heavy rainfall that occurs in short periods, common during summer thunderstorms.
+However, the greatest flood threats come from the excessive amounts of rainfall that accompany coastal storms, tropical storms, and hurricanes.
 Drainage problems can also cause flooding in streets when rainwater cannot flow away from the house or when the sewers or culverts are blocked.
 These problems are usually caused by heavy local rains and are often not related to overbank flooding or floodplain locations.

 Many Different Types of Flooding

-- Flash Flood: A flash flood is any sudden, severe flood event, usually triggered by large sudden downpours.
-The effects of a downpour are worsened when terrain will not absorb water.
-Reasons vary: soil type, lack of vegetation, steepness, extensive pavement (urban areas), or the saturation of soil by previous rains.
+Flash Flood: A flash flood is any sudden, severe flood event, usually triggered by large sudden downpours.
+The effects of a downpour are worsened when the terrain will not absorb water.
+Reasons vary soil type, lack of vegetation, steepness, extensive pavement (urban areas), or the saturation of soil by previous rains.

 Drainage System Maintenance